Amber Iman

-Amber Iman is an American actress, singer, activist, and filmmaker.
-She began her career in Atlanta regional theatre, performing with companies such as the Alliance Theatre and True Colors Theatre Company.
-In 2012, she toured internationally as a background vocalist for Lauryn Hill, an experience that preceded her 2013 Broadway debut as Nina Simone in Soul Doctor, earning her a Clive Barnes Award nomination.
+Amber Iman is an American actress, singer, activist and filmmaker.

+She toured internationally as a background vocalist for Lauryn Hill, which preceded her 2013 Broadway debut as Nina Simone in Soul Doctor, earning her a Clive Barnes Award nomination.
 Iman went on to appear in Shuffle Along and the national tour of Hamilton.
-Her performance as Rafaela in the musical Lempicka (2024), was nominated for the Tony Award for Best Featured Actress in a Musical.
-She has also appeared in the HBO television series High Maintenance.
+Her performance as Rafaela in the musical Lempicka (2024) was nominated for the Tony Award for Best Featured Actress in a Musical.

-Life and career
+Iman is a founding member of the Broadway Advocacy Coalition and has also appeared in the HBO television series High Maintenance.

+Career

 Iman graduated from North Springs Charter High School (North Springs High School) located in Sandy Springs.
+She began her career in Atlanta regional theatre, performing with companies such as the Alliance Theatre and True Colors Theatre Company.
 She participated in theatre from a young age and studied rigorously at Atlanta Ballet, Ballethnic, Atlanta Street Theatre, and Alliance Theatre Summer Camp.
 She was active in Girl Scouts and Toastmasters International, as well as her home church, Cascade United Methodist.
 Iman is an only child and the daughter of actress Margo Moorer and William Moorer.

 Iman studied at the Cap21 Summer Intensive at NYU in 2007.
 After graduating magna cum laude, with a full academic scholarship from Howard University in 2008, (BFA in musical theatre), she began her career in regional theatre in her hometown of Atlanta.
 Her credits included The Rabbit in Goodnight Moon and Lucinda in Into the Woods (Alliance Theatre), Woman #1 in The Colored Museum, produced by Kenny Leon's True Colors Theatre Company., Daughter in Shakin’ the Mess Outta Misery (Horizon Theatre), and Erzulie in Once on this Island (Aurora Theatre).

-After briefly touring with Lauryn Hill as a background vocalist, Iman moved to New York City in January of 2012.
+After briefly touring with Lauryn Hill as a background vocalist, Iman moved to New York City in January 2012.
 She made her Off-Broadway debut in June in the New World Stages production of Rent as the Seasons of Love soloist, and appeared in A Civil War Christmas at the New York Theatre Workshop.

 She made her Broadway debut in 2013, becoming a Clive Barnes award finalist for her portrayal of the High Priestess of Soul, Nina Simone, in Soul Doctor.
 She followed this in 2016 playing dual roles in the musical Shuffle Along, which was nominated for 10 Tony Awards including Best Musical.